 To fire his team up in 2007, Georgia head coach Mark Richt had his players run into the end zone to celebrate the first touchdown.
 And the post-TD stomp propelled the team to a 42-30 win.
 But what’s more important is how the Gators responded.
 They did not discuss their anger, but they did not forget what happened either.
 When they met again in 2008, each team had one loss and the winner would be in the driver’s seat to win the SEC East and have a possible shot at the national title.
 Florida ended Georgia's dreams of either with a 49-10 beatdown en route to winning the SEC title and national championship.

 A Rivalry at its Apex

 As I mentioned earlier, this rivalry is the best it has ever been.
-Either Florida or Georgia has won 14 of the last 20 SEC East titles and seven of the last 10.
+Either Florida or Georgia has won the last six SEC East titles and eight of the last 10.
 Until other schools in the East up their game, the road to winning it goes through Jacksonville.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports’ Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.